entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 - See [this section below](#option-2-manually-update-your-hosts-file) for detailed steps to perform this on Windows.

 ### `The IP address changed after the initial install`
-- Restarting a Windows computer can cause this (see [Windows Hyper-V IP Changes](#hyper-v-ip-changes) below), and the workaround noted above (e.g. update your /etc/hosts file) also applies.
+- Restarting a Windows computer can cause this (see [Windows Hyper-V IP Changes](#hyper-v-ip-changes) below), and the workaround noted in the `.nip.io isn't allowed` section above also applies (i.e. update your /etc/hosts file).
 Simply update the IP address in the first column to use the current IP of your virtual machine.
 ## Windows Development
 ### Multipass loses control of VMs
 **Q: What do I do if Multipass cannot access my VMs?**